feathr-ai/feathr/docs/quickstart.md

 In this created workspace, it has the following structure:

-- `feathr_config.yaml` contains the feature store configurations
+- `feathr_config.yaml` contains the feature store configurations template
-- `feature_conf` contains the feature definition written in Feathr feature config
-- `feature_gen_conf` contains the feature generation/materialization config
-- `feature_join_conf` contains the feature join/training dataset creation config
-- `mockdata` contains the mockdata for the demo
+- `mockdata` contains some built-in mockdata
-- `nyc_driver_demo.ipynb` contains the demo notebook
+- `nyc_driver_demo.ipynb` contains a demo notebook

 # Step 4: Update Feathr config